ome/rOMERO-gateway/README.md

   Rscript install.R
   ```

-  You can specify a particular branch to build/install with `--user=[github username] --branch=[branch name]`
-  or perform a local build of the cloned repository with `--local`
+  You can specify a particular branch or version to build/install or perform a local build of the cloned repository.
+Run `Rscript install.R --help` to see more details.

 ### Manual